Registration of a Food Premises

 Records of the other information provided will not be available to the public or disclosed outside of the council, local government departments or government agencies.
 The details will be used for the purpose of registration, enforcement and the protection of public funds.

 What happens if I do not start/close my business or change the way I operate?

 Once registered with the local authority, it is necessary to notify them of any change of ownership, business activity, or if there is a change of the address at which moveable premises are kept.

-The new owner will have to complete the Application for Food Premises Registration eform or download from the attached files section below, complete and return.
-All new applications for registration will become void if the new business fails to start within 3 months, after this time a new application for registration will be required.
+The new owner will have to complete the online Application for Food Premises Registration eform.
+All new applications for registration will become void if the new business fails to start within three months - after this time a new application for registration will be required.

 Under regulation (EU) 853/2004, some food manufacturers, food processors and catering butchers handling products of animal origin may need to be approved by Haringey Council or the Food Standard Agency's Meat Hygiene Service (external link).